Dear Friends of Rowing,

 - Beginning in 2014, PNRA is partnering with Special Olympics to train its athletes and host the indoor rowing event.

-- Each year PNRA introduces more than 600 students at Trenton Central High School to indoor rowing.
+- Each year PNRA introduces students at Trenton Central High School to indoor rowing.

 - Over 200 Juniors learned to row through the Novice Learn to Row Summer Camps.

 - PNRA has partnered with the area YMCA’s and the Mercer County Park Commission to introduce economically disadvantaged youth to swimming and rowing through the Swim to Row Program.

 - Mercer Masters programs offer competitive as well as fitness/recreational options to adult members of the community

 - PNRA’s Adult Summer Rowing League has introduced or reintroduced adults to rowing in a fun supportive environment.

 With growing interest in the sport and the recognition of its advantages for developing mental and physical strength and endurance, the Caspersen Rowing Center no longer meets the needs of the constituents who use it on a year-round basis.
 Each winter, PNRA must turn away 100 junior rowers for lack of indoor workout space.
 Similarly, limited indoor facilities compel the National Team to find training options off-site.
 The potential for RIG as a vehicle for raising the fitness and achievement levels of students in the Trenton public schools is curtailed by the limitations of the boathouse.